 Gary McKinnon must’ve been a curious, restless child, to realize information on UFOs, he thought it better to urge immediate access into the channels of NASA.
 He infiltrated 97 US military and NASA computers, by installing viruses and deleting a couple of files.
 All the efforts to satisfy his curiosity, but, alas, curiosity killed the cat. it had been soon found that McKinnon was guilty of getting hacked the military and NASA websites from his girlfriend’s aunt’s house in London.

-The hacker is known as “ASTRA” was never publicly identified but is said to A 58-year-old Greek Mathematician who hacked into France’s assault weapons database and stole vulnerable weapons data and sold the knowledge for the duration of 5 years.
+ASTRA was never publicly identified but is said to be A 58-year-old Greek Mathematician who hacked into France’s assault weapons database and stole vulnerable weapons data and sold the knowledge for the duration of 5 years.
 He caused 360 million dollars in damages to the French Dassault Group and his identity was never discovered.

 All of those hackers were incredibly skilled in cyber code and breaking down security.
 Most of them were caught and faced jail time for their cyber crimes while the identity of some still remains a mystery.
 All of those hackers caused many dollars in damages and a few could have even caused the war to break out. tons of the hackers have since put their cyber skills to raised use by becoming security advisors or working for the govt, but others faced an untimely end or the rest of their life in jail.
 Hacking skills aren’t an instantaneous sentence to criminal behavior, there are constructive careers for those that have a knack for hacking.